 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will examine antitrust concerns for online retailers, distributors and manufacturers with direct to consumer e-commerce sales.
+This CLE course will examine antitrust concerns for online retailers, distributors and manufacturers with direct to consumer e-commerce sales.
 The panel will also outline best practices to identify the potential for antitrust abuse and to avoid or minimize antitrust violations and liability.

 - E-commerce vs. traditional distribution